tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 If You're new to Utopia or want a refresher, start at [Ways into Utopia](#ways-into-utopia).

-If You're like _Is a step-by-step guide even appropriate for a messy, iterative and context-specific process such as designing?_, then congrats -- You got me.
-I mention this tension in [Why such a guide](#why-such-a-guide).
+If You're like _How does a step-by-step guide make sense for a messy, iterative and context-specific process such as designing?_, then congrats -- You got me.
+I mention this tension in [Why such a guide](#why-this-guide).

 If You're ready to go, just keep scrolling. 😎